pyDev-marufa/national-emergency-hotline-service/readme.md

 <!-- Assignm Question Answers -->

 <!-- QUESTION-1  -->
----What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?
+# What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?

 ANSWER:
-# getElementById is used to select a single element by ID where getElementsByClassName uses classnames to get one or more elements.
+- getElementById is used to select a single element by ID where getElementsByClassName uses classnames to get one or more elements.
-# And querySelector selects the first element that matches a CSS selector but querySelectorAll Selects all elements matching a CSS selector.
+- And querySelector selects the first element that matches a CSS selector but querySelectorAll Selects all elements matching a CSS selector.

 <!-- QUESTION-2 -->
----How do you create and insert a new element into the DOM?
+# How do you create and insert a new element into the DOM?# getElementById i

 ANSWER: first thing is I will create an element using createElement() then after adding contents like text or a paragraph I can use appendChild() to add with the parentelement inside the Dom.